 It just had a ring to it that we couldn’t ignore.

-Kumbali has steadily gained weight since we had to pull him.
+Kumbali has steadily gained weight since we had to hand-raise him.

 His motor skills have improved, and he loves to jump, run, lick, and play.
 Despite his young age, he has already demonstrated incredibly quick speeds.

 When he was smaller, similar to a house cat, he liked to use his caretakers like a piece of furniture.
 When he got tired, he would sprawl out on top of them until he found the most comfortable position for sleeping.
 We knew he was content when he made his loud purring noise.

 Just like his siblings, he has had periodic veterinarian check-ups, and he is receiving his immunization shots.